LC-Linkous/pso_quantum/README.md

 ## Quantum Inspired Optimization

-Quantum-inspired algorithms take concepts from quantum mechanics, such as superposition and entanglement, and apply them in classical computation to solve optimization problems more effectively.
+Quantum-inspired algorithms take concepts from quantum mechanics, such as superposition and entanglement, and apply them in classical computation to solve optimization problems more effectively (depending on the problem type).
+Quantum Particle Swarm Optimization was introduced in 2004 [2] [3].
+Paraphrased from [2], in PSO the location and velocity vectors are used to determine the trajectory of the particle, which because in Newtonian mechannics a particle moves along a determind trajectory.
+However, in quantum mechanics, the location and velocity vectors cannot be determined/known simultaneously due to uncertainty principle (Werner Heisenberg, 1927).

 1) Superposition